SysCV/shift-dev/README.md

     # run the container (the mode is set to "hdf5")
     docker run -v <path/to/data>:/data -e MODE=hdf5 shift_dataset_decompress
     ```
     Here, `<path/to/data>` denotes the root path under which all tar files will be processed recursively.
-The mode and number of jobs can be configured through environment variable `MODE` and `JOBS`.
+The mode and number of jobs can be configured through environment variables `MODE` and `JOBS`.

+### Data Loader

+We have implemented reference dataset classes for SHIFT.
+These examples
+show how to load the SHIFT dataset via the PyTorch Dataset ([examples/torch_dataset.py](https://github.com/SysCV/shift-dev/blob/main/examples/torch_dataset.py)) and CustomDataset in mmdet framework ([examples/mmdet_dataset.py](https://github.com/SysCV/shift-dev/blob/main/examples/mmdet_dataset.py)).
 ### Visualization

 We provide a visualization tool for object-level labels (e.g., bounding box, instance segmentation).
 The main rendering functions are provided in `shift_dev/vis/render.py` file.
 We believe you can reuse many of them for other kinds of visualization.

-We also provide a tool to make video with annotations:
+We also provide a tool to make videos with annotations:
 ```bash
 python -m shift_dev.vis.video <seq_id> \    # specify the video sequence
     -d <path/to/img.zip> \                  # path to the img.zip or its unzipped folder